erhant/circomkit/README.md

 - **Witness Computation** will test whether witness computations are matching the expectations & the constraints hold.
 - **Proof Validation** will test whether proof generation & verification works correctly.
 This requires the **WASM file**, **prover key**, and **verification key** to be calculated beforehand.

+## Examples

+We have several example circuits to help guide you:

+- **Multiplier**: Prove that you know the factors of a number.
+- **Floating Point Addition**: A floating-point addition circuit, as written in [Berkeley ZKP MOOC 2023 - Lab 1](https://github.com/rdi-berkeley/zkp-mooc-lab).
+- **Fibonacci**: Calculate N'th Fibonacci number, has both recursive & iterative implementations.
+- **Sudoku**: Prove that you know the solution to a sudoku puzzle where the board size is a perfect square.

 ## Styling